Pinoy Big Brother: Teen Clash 2010: House theme

 Like the previous edition, Double Up, Teen Clash 2010 uses two houses, both summer vacation-themed with beach murals, hammocks, and other amenities.
 House A is called the Villa, to be inhabited by housemates who have simple backgrounds.
 In contrast, those who are well-to-do would live in House B, dubbed the Apartment.
 The Villa and the Apartment have similar amenities.
 The difference is that the Villa has the swimming and separate bedrooms, complete with furnished beds.
 The Apartment only has a Jacuzzi and terrace and includes a large communal sleeping area without any beds, hence the use of the banig (see Chronology section).

+Hosts

+Toni Gonzaga, Bianca Gonzalez and Mariel Rodriguez reprised their roles as hosts of the show.

+Format

+Every week, two sets of teen housemates, the Filipino and Teenternational housemates, will compete for prizes and a spot in the finale while living in separate houses.